TeejMcSteez/SRSM/README.md

 - Certificate and private key path (for mongodb connection)
 - Private & public key path (for JWT verification)
 ---
-**It is not fully secure** there is still plenty of work to be done . . . but this is a start and man is it cool and fun
+**It is not fully secure** there is still plenty of work to be done . . . but this is a start and man is it cool and fun and has some industry standard-ish security in it.
-# For me #
-- When I get back to the server I need to remove database information and use hashed information for proper handling of non-plaintext information.
-- Also, Need to restrict login information to read only as there is no need to write to the database yet and will prob use another role for that